-We come into this world yawning with boredom, and go downhill from there.
-Recently, in my philosophy class, we were having a discussion about whether we would want to live an extra hundred years.
-One class member commented that he would not want to do so, because by that time, he probably would have done or learned everything interesting, and life would be just too boring.
+We come into this world yawning with boredom and go downhill from there.
+Recently, in my philosophy class, we were discussing whether we would want to live an extra hundred years.
+One class member commented that he would not want to do so because by that time, he probably would have done or learned everything interesting, and life would be just too boring.

 We all laughed while nodding in agreement.
 Yes, we scurry from boredom the moment we encounter it.
 Humans seem to need constant engagement, constant entertainment, constant stimulation.

 We don’t just sit around and do nothing.
-When we are not actively involved in a goal oriented pursuit, we will grab a book or magazine, turn on the television, check our iPhones, surf the web, go shopping, and on and on.
+When we are not actively involved in a goal-oriented pursuit, we grab a book or magazine, turn on the television, check our email, surf the web, go shopping, and on and on.
 We flee boredom like it’s a disease.
 The idea of nothing new to learn, nothing new to experience, only eternal boredom is horrifying.

 So, how do we grownups combat boredom?
 We can whine to anyone who will listen, pandering to be entertained.
-Or, we can adopt the old adage about making lemonade out of lemons.
-We can walk around wherever we happen to be, observing all the interesting things there.
-We might actually learn a thing or two or ten, or at least have a pleasant experience.
-We can, also, accept the stress and learn to flourish under it, remembering that we can back away whenever we desire.
+Or, we can adopt the maxim about using stones in our path to build a house.
+Yes, we can walk around wherever we happen to be observing all the interesting things there.
+We might actually learn a thing or two or ten or at least have a pleasant experience.
+We can also accept the stress and learn to flourish under it, remembering that we can back away whenever we desire.

 Please forward my blog to anyone who might be interested and post it on your Facebook, Twitter and other social media.
 To reprint any material, contact me for permission at: firstname.lastname@example.org.
 If you want to be automatically notified when I post a new blog, click on the “Follow” button in the upper right corner of this page and fill in the information.
 To read my other blog posts, scroll down on this page or click on “Recent Posts” or “Archives” under the Follow button.
 To opt out of receiving this blog, contact me at the aforementioned email address, let me know, and I’ll remove you from the list.